run-ai/docs/docs/admin/runai-setup/self-hosted/k8s/upgrade.md

 ```
 kubectl delete ing -n runai-backend runai-backend-ingress
 ```
+#### Installation Customization

+The Run:ai control-plane installation has been rewritten and is no longer using a _backend values file_.
+Instead, to customize the installation use standard `--set` flags.
+If you have previously customized the installation, you must now extract these customizations and add them as `--set` flag to the helm installation:

+* Find older customizations (Run:ai provides a utility for that).
+* Find the customization in the [optional configurations](./backend.md#optional-additional-configurations) table and add it in the new format.

-Then create a tls secret and upgrade the control plane as described in the [control plane installation](backend.md).
+Then create a `tls secret` and upgrade the control plane as described in the [control plane installation](backend.md).